-3. Are your simulation programmes realistic?
+3. Are your programmes realistic?

 Secondly, we work with VWOs/NPOs who champion the social issue.

-These two groups help steer the development of our simulations: the story line and its trueness to life, the props and set that best reflect reality, and the points they consider of critical importance for participants to take away.
+These two groups help steer the development of our programme: the story line and its trueness to life, the props and set that best reflect reality, and the points they consider of critical importance for participants to take away.

 4. What is the typical outcome of your programmes?